imranicp/dbrepository/README.md

 ## Usage
 Having library installed, you can point which model classes you want to observe in order to save changes made upon them.

-First add model class to dbrepository.php config file
+First, add model class to dbrepository.php config file

     'listen' => [
         //...
         'App\User',
     ]

-Next run artisan command <code>php artisan dbrepository:createtables</code>
+Next, run artisan command

-This command will create table named like source table with *_repository* suffix.
+<code>php artisan dbrepository:createtables</code>

-Event listener will fetch all *saving* events fired by declared in config file model and save it in repository table.
+This command will create table named like source table with *repository_* prefix as well as Repository[YourModelClass] extending Model class.

-##TODO
+Event listener will fetch all *created*, *updated* and *deleted* events fired by the model classes declared in config file and save its data in repository table.
+Each row will be saved with corresponding event type - *created*, *updated* or *deleted*.

-1. Tests.
+If you are using Auth service, you can save an id of a user, who made changes in database.
+To do so, you need to set <code>save_user</code> option to <code>true</code> in dbdrepository.php config file.
+This will be omitted if user isn't logged in.

-2. Detect column type while creating repository table.
+### How to disable package?
-3. Others.
-Any ideas?
+If you want to disable package, you don't need to remove it from the project.
+You can change <code>disabled</code> option to <code>true</code> in dbrepository.php config file.